bolan2014/ACOTSP/README.md

 # ACOTSP
-An implementation of ant colony optimization(ACO) algorithm on cpu.
+Different implementations of ant colony optimization(ACO) algorithm on cpu and gpu.